takanori-fujiwara/visuco/README.md

 	For example,

-    	4,10,342321,3
+    	4 10 342321 3

-* Set number of nodes, cores according to your environment that used for obtaining the route file.
+* Set number of cores according to your environment that used for obtaining the route file.

 * Set a threshold for the number of nodes, which is used for graph partitioning and aggregating the node.

-	This is still under developing.
-Just use the same value with the number of nodes now.

 * Finally, set an output directory as you want and push "OK".
+Then, wait for a while until finishing running all scripts.
+(We have a plan for implementing notification of finishing running.)

 ******